swr06/Lumen-3D/README.md

 # Lumen Engine

-For the record, I came up with this name wayy before unreal did.
+For the record, I came up with this name much much before unreal did.

 ## Done